 Hippos in Serengeti

-Serengeti National Park in Northern Tanzania is one of the most popular safari destination for most travelers and tourists.
-It attracts all kind of wildlife animals and beautiful & colorful birds migrating from different parts of the world.
-Many herds cross to Serengeti looking for pastures and breeding grounds and it is during this migration animals have to cross crocodile infested rivers.
-It is in these rivers where you were find the largest residents, Hippopotamus of Serengeti basking under the sun in this muddy waters flashing their powerful jaws keeping enemies at bay.
+Many herds cross to Serengeti looking for pastures and breeding grounds and it is during this migration animals have to cross crocodile-infested rivers.
+It is in these rivers where you find the largest residents, the Hippopotamus of Serengeti basking under the sun in these muddy waters flashing their powerful jaws and keeping enemies at bay.

 Quick Facts About Hippopotamus of Serengeti